elunna/nerfhack-changelog/README.md

   * 0 Luck: 12.5% chance of a monster screaming when roused.
   * 2+ Luck: 0.3% chance
   * Negative luck has at least a 30% chance of rousing monsters.

+### Flying Changes
+* You cannot be fast while flying or levitating.
+* Stomping boots block flying.
+* Jumping boots block flying.
+* You cannot jump while flying.
+* Items that grant **steadfastness** will do so even if the hero is flying or levitating.

 ### Aggravate Monster changes
 * Cannibalism causes aggravation for 10-15k turns instead of permanently.